Didcot Girls' School

-Didcot Girls' School (also known as DGS) is a secondary school with academy status for students in Didcot, Oxfordshire and the surrounding rural area.
-The school was awarded Language College and Enterprise College status in 2006.
-The mixed sixth form, known as Didcot Sixth Form, is shared with St Birinus School.
-The current headteacher is Georgina Littler, having been appointed in May 2020.
+Didcot Girls' School (also known as DGS) is a secondary school with academy status for girls, in Didcot, Oxfordshire.
+The current headteacher is Georgina Littler, who took over in May 2020.

+The mixed-sex sixth form, known as Didcot Sixth Form, is shared with St Birinus School.
 The "Friends of Didcot Girls' School" charity was registered formally in 2020 to raise funds for the school.